-It is air compression that systematically squeezes the blood from your extremities (Feet/Legs) into your core.
+Air compression systematically squeezes the blood from your extremities (Feet/Legs) into your core.
 The boots deflate after about 30 seconds, allowing the blood to flow freely.
-The the cycle repeats itself over and over for the duration you are in the zero gravity chair.
+The cycle repeats itself over and over for the duration you are in the zero gravity chair.

 - Helps your legs feel refreshed